Retirement Calculator

 How much should I save for retirement?

-A common rule is to save 10-15% of your income, but this depends on your age, income, and retirement goals.
+A common rule of thumb is to save 10-15% of your income, but this varies based on your age, income, and retirement goals.
 Use this calculator to determine your specific needs based on your desired retirement lifestyle.
+Consider factors like your current age, expected retirement age, desired income, and other sources of retirement income.

 When should I start saving for retirement?